lydell/blog/posts/naming-css-colors/post.md

 How do you name those greys?
 What usually happened to me was that I named the first one I came across `$grey`.
 Next up, `$grey-dark`.
 Then I might have found a lighter one: `$grey-light`.
 Then, `$grey-darker`. `$grey-even-darker`. `$grey-kinda-dark`.
 You can see where this is going.

-This “sorted names scheme”It makes it hard to insert a new ones, for example between `grey-light` and `grey-lighter`.
+This “sorted names scheme” makes it hard to insert a new ones, for example between `grey-light` and `grey-lighter`.
 It’s also really hard to remember if it was `grey-light` or `grey-lighter` that was usually used for borders.
 And sometimes it’s hard to say if a grey is lighter or darker than another, and as such hard to come up with a name.

 My solution is to give all the greys unique names that tell them apart, but doesn’t really say anything about the color.
 I’m a Star Wars fan, so I usually use Star Wars characters for the naming: